The Intellectual Property Review: Cyprus

 1 Maria Ch Kyriacou is head of the commercial, regulatory and IP law department at Christodoulos G Vassiliades & Co LLC.

 2 Moral rights in Cyprus are protected pursuant to the relevant provisions contained in the Berne Convention.

-3 Other relevant legislation includes the Protection of the Commercial Exploitation of Cinematographic Films, the Berne Convention, the Universal Copyright Convention, the Paris Convention, the Rome Convention and most importantly the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
+3 Other relevant legislation includes the Protection of the Commercial Exploitation of Cinematographic Films Law, the Berne Convention, the Universal Copyright Convention, the Paris Convention, the Rome Convention and, most importantly, the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).

 4 The Law on Collective Management of Copyright and Neighbouring Rights, as well as for the Grant of Multi-Territorial Licensing of Rights in Musical Works for Online Uses, Law 65(I)/2017, has been enacted to harmonise national law with Directive 2014/26/EU.

 5 Ozatay v.
 Kakoullis, trading under the trade name 'Gallery 37' – District Court Judgment No. 566/2019, 31 January 2020.

 6 Copyright Law, L59/1976, Article 3(1).

 7 Copyright Law, L59/1976, Article 2(1)(h).

 8 Copyright Law, L59/1976, Article 3(1)(a)(vi).

 9 Copyright Law, L59/1976, Article 3(2)(b); Ozatay v.
 Kakoullis, trading under the trade name 'Gallery 37'– District Court Judgment No. 566/2019, 31 January 2020.